chrisgundling/Udacity-P4-AdvancedLaneLines/README.md

 <img src="images/histogram.png" width="400">
 <img src="images/sliding_windows.png" width="400">

-Still within the `sliding_windows()` function, the next step is where I spent the most time and achieved the biggest gains in results.
+Still within the `sliding_windows()` function, the next steps are where I spent the most time and achieved the biggest gains in results.
 I used several different techniques to check that the determined polynomial fits for each lane line were realistic.

 1. Limits to Polynomial Coefficients: I first created several made up (random) curves that were similar in curvature to what the lane lines would be.
 This allowed me to get a good grasp for the values that I should be expecting for the polynomial coefficients.
 A plot of this is shown below.
 Using this information I limited the values that the squared and linear terms could take.